114,000

 40 percent of individuals arriving to Europe by sea in 2019 are women and children.

-In 2021, there were over 3,200 individuals reported dead or missing due to dangerous land and sea journeys.
+In 2022, more than 2,400 individuals were reported dead or missing due to dangerous sea journeys.

 By the end of 2016, nearly 5.2 million refugees and migrants reached European shores, undertaking treacherous journeys from Syria, Iraq, Afghanistan and other countries torn apart by war and persecution.

-For some, this desperate journey was their last.
-Thousands lost their lives or have gone missing since 2015, and an increasing number of women and unaccompanied children continue to take perilous journeys in search of safety.
+For some, this desperate journey was their last, and for others it continues to be a last resort to ensure safety for them and their families.
+Thousands lost their lives or have gone missing since 2016, and an increasing number of women and unaccompanied children continue to take perilous journeys in search of safety.

 VIDEO